 Our desire to re-use the form factor of the Raspberry Pi (RPi) Zero to exploit the existing accessory market has been mentioned already in Section 2.5.
-It was brought to fruition with GEX Zero, the second realized GEX prototype (Figure 14.2).
+It was brought to fruition with GEX Zero, the second realized GEX prototype.
 Its design involved several challenges given by constraints imposed by this form factor:

-- It had to be a one-sided board, with no components on the bottom; this is needed for acrylic cases which sit flatly against the PCB, with a cut-out for the pin header. - Buttons and the USB connector had to exactly align with connectors on the RPi Zero to fit the openings in its cases.
+- It must be a one-sided board, with no components on the bottom; this is needed for acrylic cases which sit flatly against the PCB, with a cut-out for the pin header. - Buttons and the USB connector have to exactly align with connectors on the RPi Zero to fit the openings in its cases. - The board size is fixed, and rather small; we used only two layers to save production cost, but this proved a significant challenge when routing connections to the pin header.

-- The board size was fixed, and rather small; we used only two layers to save production cost, but this proved a significant challenge when routing connections to the pin header. - To make use of the Raspberry Pi add-on boards, called HATs or pHATs, a particular organization of the pin header was required.
-We'll discuss this in more detail below.
+• To make use of the Raspberry Pi add-on boards, called HATs or pHATs, a particular organization of the pin header is required.
+We discuss this in more detail below.